covcom/303CEM/02 Networking Fundamentals/README.md

 and save the rules when prompted to do so.

 ###6.
 Now, if we have set-up a web server on our local VM/web-server machine then we should be able to curl to the external gateway address from outside of your internal private virtual network e.g. from a neighbour’s computer and you should successfully connect to the web server.
 CONGRATULATIONS!
 You have now configured a network with a gateway and port forwarding.
 Think about the arguments provided to “iptables”.
 Can you identify what they do?
+Have fun :-)